mkontz/Kontz-How-To/Markdown/markdown.md

 Remarkable has Github Flavoured Markdown.
 This has a simple, easy to learn syntax with features like checklists, highlighting, links, images and more!.

 * free
-* windows & linux
+* windows (under & linux & windows version under development
 * exports to .pdf and .html
 * dual payne: input & output

 [Remarkable](https://remarkableapp.github.io)

 * [linux download](https://remarkableapp.github.io/linux/download.html)
-* Windows is under developemnt
+* Windows is under development

+### Markdown Pad 2

+[MarkdownPad](http://markdownpad.com/) is a full-featured Markdown editor for Windows.

+* free available
+* windows
+* exports to .pdf and .html (only paid version)
+* dual payne: input & output